xxmathias/librepods/README.md

 The Linux version runs as a system tray app.
 Connect your AirPods and enjoy:

 - Battery monitoring
-- Ear detection with auto-pause
+- Automatic Ear detection
+- Conversational Awareness
+- Switching Noise Control modes
 - Device renaming
-- Media controls

 > [!NOTE]
 > Work in progress, but core functionality is stable and usable.